docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 ```
 ```
 TIP: To add the script to the Illustrator Scripts menu (File > Scripts), save the script in the Scripts folder.
 The script will appear on the menu the next time you start Illustrator.
-For details, see “Installing scripts in the Scripts menu” on page 10.
+For details, see "Installing scripts in the Scripts menu" on page 10.
 In general, when you launch a VBScript script from the Scripts menu, any msgBox dialogs will not display correctly.
 ```

 CHAPTER 6: Scripting with VBScript Accessing and referencing objects **52**

-##### Adding features to “Hello World”
+##### Adding features to "Hello World"

 ```
 Next, we create a new script that makes changes to the Illustrator document you created with your first